 The PA Public Utility commission wants YOUto shop.
 Switch. and save money on your electric bill!

-In Pennsylvania you can choose the company that generates your electricity and save money – on average up to $100 a year!
+In Pennsylvania you can choose the company that supplies your electricity and select the energy products and services that best meet your needs!
 Just like you shop for other services, you can shop for electricity based on price, environmental preferences, or special services and deals.

 You already have the power.

 PAPowerSwitch.com puts electric shopping at your fingertips.
 It takes just minutes to enter your zip code and average monthly usage, and begin to compare how your electric utility’s price to compare stacks up against that of competitive electric suppliers.
-Instantly, you can see what savings exist.
+Instantly, you can see what competitive suppliers have to offer in the way of fixed or variable prices, renewable energy options, and possible savings.

 If you do not have Internet access, the PUC’s Bureau of Consumer Services stands ready to assist you.
 Simply call 1-800-692-7380 and request a list of competitive suppliers currently making offers in your area.
 We happily will mail the list to you.